apache/doris-website/versioned_docs/version-3.0/query/query-variables/variables.md

     When `enable_adaptive_pipeline_task_serial_read_on_limit` is enabled, the number of rows at which the parallelism of the scan will be set to 1.
     Default value is `10000`

-* `enable_cooldown_replica_affinity`

-  Users can choose whether to use the cooled copy for scanning first, which defaults to true

 ***

 #### Supplementary instructions on statement execution timeout control